pi-hole/docs/docs/guides/nginx-configuration.md

 }
 ```

-7.1.
-Create username for authentication for the admin - we don't want other people in our network change our black and whitelist ;)
+7. Create username for authentication for the admin - we don't want other people in our network change our black and whitelist ;)
 `htpasswd -c /etc/nginx/.htpasswd exampleuser`

-7.2.
-Change ownership of html directory to nginx user
+8. Change ownership of html directory to nginx user
 	`chown -R www-data:www-data /var/www/html`

-7.3.
-Make sure html directory is writable
+9. Make sure html directory is writable
    `chmod -R 755 /var/www/html`

-7.4.
-Start php7.0-fpm daemon
+10. Start php7.0-fpm daemon
    `service php7.0-fpm start`

-7.5.
-Start nginx webserver
+11. Start nginx webserver
    `service nginx start`

 ### Optional configuration
 -       If you want to use your custom domain to access admin page (e.g.: `http://mydomain.internal/admin/settings.php` instead of `http://pi.hole/admin/settings.php`), make sure `mydomain.internal` is assigned to `server_name` in `/etc/nginx/sites-available/default`.
 E.g.: `server_name mydomain.internal;`

--       If you want to use block page for any blocked domain subpage (aka Nginx 404), add this to Pihole server block in your Nginx configuration file:
+-       If you want to use block page for any blocked domain subpage (aka Nginx 404), add this to Pi-hole server block in your Nginx configuration file:
 ```
 error_page 404 /pihole/index.php
 ```
--       When using nginx to serve pihole, Let's Encrypt can be used to directly configure nginx.
+-       When using nginx to serve Pi-hole, Let's Encrypt can be used to directly configure nginx.
 Make sure to use your hostname instead of _ in `server_name _;` line above.
 ```
 add-apt-repository ppa:certbot/certbot
 apt-get install certbot python-certbot-nginx